 Allow enough time: Allow at least one year before you apply to review websites, gather information, set up standardized exam times, and reach out to individuals who could provide insight into your graduate school options.
-Take a look at the Graduate School Application Timeline to understand the big picture of applying to graduate school.
+Take a look at the timeline on preparing for graduate and professional school to understand the big picture of applying to graduate school.

 Know your industry: What exactly do professionals in your chosen career path do every day?
 Conduct informational interviews with individuals in the field you are considering—current students and alumni will be able to share the most accurate information on potential career paths and the nature of the field.
 You might even be able to shadow them for a few hours.
 More resources about informational interviews can be found in Chapter 2 of the Career Development Handbook.

 Track your exploration: Cast a wide net for your search—start with broad keywords for your internet searches, take a look at programs overseas, read up on schools you may not have heard of before.
 Rankings can be helpful to learn about some of your options, but keep an open mind as there are countless elements to what makes a program the right choice for you.
 Go to the websites of at least 20 to 30 schools and do a little reading.

 As you learn more about each program, gather your data in a compare-and-contrast spreadsheet with the name of each option in one column and your most important factors (location, cost, potential advisors, student support mechanisms, institutional culture, etc.) across the top.

 What you find may surprise you—after this in-depth research you may determine programs and schools to be of much greater interest than previously thought, and, conversely, programs originally high on the list may lose their luster.